 - Misalignments between field reps’ quotas and that of management/the company, with the end result that the majority of reps don’t make their quotas but the company hits its overall targets as do many of those in management (leading to the morale killing situation where management and leaders head on incentive trips with the vast majority of salespeople left behind!)

 To that last point, in a recent Quota Practices Studies (performed by BSC and the WorldatWork), we found only half of the participants over-allocated quotas and usually no more than 5-10% levels.
-The over-allocation was generally held to just front line manager to sales rep but not at higher levels in the sales organization.
-If you want the Executive Summary, e-mail us at firstname.lastname@example.org.
+The over-allocation was generally held to just the front line managers above the sales reps but hedged again at higher levels in the sales organization.
+If you would like a copy of the Executive Summary, you can request one by emailing email@example.com.

 The implications of these situations are quite predictable:

 - Diminished morale, and salespeople just giving up because they have no confidence they can hit their number.

 - Swings in performance, with reps gaming the system, and looking at their incentive pay over a two year cycle, with a great year followed by a lousy year, which then gives them a lower quota the next year and a good payout again.

 - Diminished incentive payouts, leading to a higher number of salespeople keeping their eyes open for other opportunities and increased turnover and open territories for the organization.

 - Resentment and distrust of management and leadership, again potentially leading to turnover and business disruption.